 Please refer to the MSPI registers of the Apollo4 SoC register set.
-The register set is delivered as part of the AmbiqSuite SDK.
+The register set for this SoC is delivered as part of the AmbiqSuite SDK.
+Also available and should be referenced and understood are the Apollo4 Family Programmer's Guide and the Errata List document specific to this Apollo4 family member.

-MSPIn transfers generally consist of transmitting a 1 byte instruction, a 1-4 byte address (optional), and 1 byte to 64KB of write or read data (with an optional number of turnaround clock cycles between address and RX data, as well as an optional number of turnaround clock cycles between address and RX data).
+MSPIn transfers generally consist of transmitting a 1 byte instruction, a 1-4 byte address (optional), and 1 byte to 64KB of write or read data (with an optional number of turnaround clock cycles between address and RX data, as well as an optional number of turnaround clock cycles between address and RX data, as well as an optional number of turnaround clock cycles between address and RX data).
 Most devices use the same number of pins to transmit instruction, address, and data (for example, all are quad or all are serial).
 However, some devices utilize mixed transfer modes to implement parallel data transfer on top of an inherently serial command structure.
 These devices are supported by the MSPIn by utilizing the XIPMIXEDn configuration, which forces the MSPIn to switch into dual or quad modes of operation for a portion of the transfer.